The Small Firm for Big Cases

 Is an autopsy required in a medical malpractice case?

-While a medical malpractice claim on behalf of a deceased person can be made without an autopsy, requesting an autopsy makes a case much, much stronger than it would be without an autopsy.
+While a medical malpractice claim on behalf of a deceased person can be won without an autopsy, requesting an autopsy makes a case much stronger than it would be without an autopsy.
 Autopsies provide specific evidence about a person’s death that cannot otherwise be obtained.

 Can I file a medical malpractice case after a patient dies?